-21. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
-6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
-0 There is minimal/no education for sustainable healthcare.
+- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
+4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - 0 There is minimal/no education for sustainable healthcare.

-Score Explanation: While Alpert Medical School (AMS) course leaders have allocated standalone lectures focused on environmental health and climate change, subsequent references to planetary health are mostly absent from the curriculum.
-The student-led Planetary Health Curriculum Committee is currently in the process of increasing mentions of planetary health into subsequent course material following the first semester of M1 and its dedicated standalone lectures.
-The committee is also outlining template slides and/or graphics so that students know when discussions involve planetary health.
+Score Explanation: For the 2023-24 year, Alpert Medical School (AMS) course leaders have allocated standalone lectures focused on environmental health and climate change, subsequent references to planetary health are mostly absent from the curriculum.
+Currently, there is no longitudinal integration of planetary health in the core-curriculum.
+The student-led Planetary Health Curriculum Committee sought to increase mentions of planetary health into subsequent course material following the first semester of M1 and its dedicated standalone lectures.

-22. Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?
+1.22.
+Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?

-- Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+1 Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare

+No, the medical school does not have a specific faculty/staff member responsible for overseeing 0 curricular integration of planetary health and sustainable healthcare.

-Score Explanation: AMS does not have a specific faculty/staff member responsible for this aspect of curricular integration nor are there any plans in place for the designation of such a position.
+Score Explanation: As of 2023-24, AMS does not have a specific faculty/staff member responsible for this aspect of curricular integration nor are there any plans in place for the designation of such a position, although Dean Katherine Smith and Dr. Kyle Martin are serving in this capacity.